On the Galois structure of units in totally real $p$-rational number fields: Non-existence of Minkowski units in non-abelian -rational -extensions of

-\begin{proof} By elementary arguments, we can see that the center $Z(G)$ of $G$ is equal to the commutator subgroup $[G,G]$ of $G$.
-Every subgroup of $G$ of order $p^2$ must contain the center because otherwise $G$ is abelian.
+\begin{proof} By elementary arguments, one checks that the center $Z(G)$ of $G$ coincides with the commutator subgroup $[G,G]$.
+Every subgroup of $G$ of order $p^2$ must contain the center, because otherwise $G$ would be abelian.
 Since the quotient $G/Z(G)=G/[G,G]$ is isomorphic to $(\mathbb{Z}/p\mathbb{Z})^2$, there are precisely $p+1$ subgroups of $G$ of order $p^2$.
-It is known that $G$ has the following presentation (cf. \cite[Exercise 5.3.6]{robinson})
+It is known that $G$ admits the following presentation (cf. \cite[Exercise 5.3.6]{robinson})